eclipse-sumo/sumo/docs/web/docs/Simulation/Distances.md

 By default, the length of a straight edge corresponds to the euclidean distance between its start and end positions (x,y).

-However, lenghts of edges and lanes can be different from the euclidean distance (referred to as a **length-geometry-mismtach**) are there are several reasons why this occurs.
+However, lengths of edges and lanes can be different from the euclidean distance (referred to as a **length-geometry-mismtach**) are there are several reasons why this occurs.